zyphlar/influxdb.org/source/docs/v0.8/advanced_topics/sharding_and_storage.md

 The best way to use shard spaces is to have high precision data write into a shard space with a lower retention policy.
 Then have continuous queries downsample from that data into new series that start with their interval (like `1h` or `10m`).
 Create a shard space that will match against those series names.

 Dropping shard, shard spaces, and databases are very efficient operations.
-If you're going to be clearning out certain data regularly, it's best to use the shard spaces feature to organize things so that it's efficient.
+If you're going to be cleaning out certain data regularly, it's best to use the shard spaces feature to organize things so that it's efficient.

 Note that a duration of `inf` or an empty string will cause the shards in that space to never be automatically dropped.
 If you create a database and start writing data in, the following shard space will be created automatically: